-But if this happened to you, how great is this orange and pink beige shower curtain?
+But if this happened to you, how great is this orange, pink beige and aqua shower curtain?

-Don’t despair if you don’t like the tile you inherited, look for a fabric with colours you like and also the neutral undertone it’ll work with.
+Don’t despair if you don’t like the tile you inherited.
+Look for a shower curtain with colours you like as well as the neutral undertone it’ll work with.

-In the Tuscan brown trend and the sage green trend (right before brown came along) this slate was installed in bathrooms everywhere (below).
+In the Tuscan brown trend and the sage green trend (right before brown came along) this slate tile was installed in bathrooms everywhere (see below).

 Lately, every hotel I stay in has orange undertones from their last renovation.

 So, if your bathroom has tile that looks like this and also has bright white plumbing, this shower curtain will relate to the white AND pick up the orange/butterscotch tones in the tile.

 If the hard finishes in your bathroom have a gold beige undertone, try this shower curtain.

 Taupe is a combination of beige and grey.
 With the gray trend, many people wanted “warm” grays instead of beige or grey and so they wind up choosing a bathroom tile that is taupe.
 Taupes are typically more grey than beige, but warmer than “blue” or cool grays with their pink or violet undertones.
 If your tile is taupe, this shower curtain is a lovely combination of taupe and pale blues.

 There are lots of bathrooms with green grey undertone tiles and floors and there are many shower curtains that will coordinate.